Tomato Tarts – Tomato overload & left over dough

 After several hit and miss years of growing tomatoes, this is the first year we’ve be raising them.
 Going beyond plopping them in the ground, setting up the drip irrigation, and hoping for the best.
-Despite that our schedule has been a travel filled, back-to-back-shooting-jobs summer, these tomatoes have been nurtured, coddled, fed, pruned, and continually watched over.
+Despite that our schedule has been a travel filled and busy, these tomatoes have been nurtured, coddled, fed, pruned, and continually watched over.
 As soon as we get home, it’s rub Sierra and Dante’s heads, put down the bags, and check the tomatoes.

 The tenacious care has given us overwhelming bushels of tomatoes.
 Sun Golds, Kentucky Beefsteaks, Brandywines, Anna Russians, Yellow Perfections, Sweet 100’s, San Marzanos, Black Zebras, Jaune Flammes.
 The variety, quality, and abundance has been ethereal.

 fresh tomato tarts from left over nectarine cobbler dough